ku-sldg/am-cakeml/README.md

 # Building

+The following documents the process of building standalone executables.
+The build process for CAmkES components will be documented elsewhere.

 ## Prerequisites
 - CakeML: [Download](https://cakeml.org/download.html) and build the 64-bit version (or the 32-bit version if you are building for the Odroid).
 This project assumes the `cake` executable and `basis_ffi.c` to be in the directory `~/cake-x64-64`.
 See the "Configuration" section if you want to put it elsewhere.
 - CMake: This should be available through your package manager.